aambrioso1/HCC-Programming-Project/README.md

 # HCC-Programming-Project
-Respository for programs and project for HCC ES.
+Respository for programs and projects for HCC Engineering Society